What Is a Rectal Fistula? Causes, Symptoms & Natural Remedies

 A rectal fistula is a small tunnel or duct that connects an infected cavity to the skin around the anus.
-Just inside the anus are many small glands that produce mucus.
-Sometimes these glands become blocked and infected, causing abscesses.
-About half of these abscesses may later develop into fistulas.
+Just inside the anus are many tiny glands that produce mucus.

-What are the types of fistulas?
+What are the types of rectal fistulas?

 It is easier to treat as it does not penetrate too deep into the rectal muscle.